 3. The Inca Trail* closes in February to allow cleaning and restoration works.
 If the trek portion of your trip starts in February you will be automatically booked to hike the Quarry Trail.

 4. Should you choose not to hike at all, please let us know at time of booking so alternative arrangements can be made to travel to Machu Picchu by train.
 Without this prior warning, cancellation fees for the trekking permits may apply.

 5. Full passport details are required at the time of booking in order to purchase entrance fees to certain sites.
 Additionally on certain trips it's needed to book bus, train or flight tickets.
 Delays or errors in providing this information may result in booking fees or changes to your itinerary.

-6. While hiking the Inca Trail* or Quarry Trail you may be joined by other Intrepid and/or non-Intrepid travellers.
+6. While hiking the Inca Trail* or Quarry Trail you may be joined by other Intrepid and/or non-Intrepid travelers.

 7. Please note this trip starts at 2pm on Day 1.

-8. Parts of your trip go above 2800 metres / 9200 feet where it is common for travellers to experience some adverse health effects due to the altitude - regardless of your age, gender and fitness.
-Please read the following document carefully and, during your trip, utilise the table on the back daily to record your own perspective of your general health and any symptoms you may experience: https://www.intrepidtravel.com/au/altitude-sickness
+8. Parts of your trip go above 2800 meters / 9200 feet where it is common for travelers to experience some adverse health effects due to the altitude - regardless of your age, gender and fitness.
+Please read the following document carefully and, during your trip, utilize the table on the back daily to record your own perspective of your general health and any symptoms you may experience: https://www.intrepidtravel.com/au/altitude-sickness

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information